 PhD students in the Integrative Physiology & Molecular Medicine (IPMM) Doctoral Program or in the Cellular & Integrative Physiology (CIP) Doctoral Program receive stipend support in the form of fellowships or research assistantships that do not require teaching.
 The basic stipend is currently $27,500 annually.
 Full tuition waivers are also provided, and the cost of health insurance and other mandatory university fees are covered.
-To compare how the cost of living in Omaha may compare to where you currently live, try looking online at a cost of living calculators: Option 1 or Option 2.
+To compare how the cost of living in Omaha may compare to where you currently live, try looking online at one of these cost of living calculators: Option 1 or Option 2.

 After the first year, IPMM students are encouraged to seek outside sources of stipend support by applying for fellowships, assistantships and grants.
 Students that obtain a federal or extramural foundation fellowship/assistantship are eligible to receive an annual stipend supplement of up to 25% of the current level of support.

 Living and Housing Costs